What are food allergens and how are they a risk to your business?

 Natasha's Law relates to any product that falls into the PPDS category, which include food products that are pre-packed at sell point.
 For example, buying a pre-selected box of doughnuts falls into the PPDS category, whereas selecting the doughnuts yourself from a counter to be boxed up does not.
 In other words, any item that cannot be altered without adjusting or modifying the packaging is classified as PPDS.
 Retailers will regularly pre-bag/box products to save time during busy periods, however, it is possible that this additional preparation could result in longer service times, if some retailers elect to no longer offer PPDS products.

 Keeping consumers safe is a necessity.
-Failing to adhere to crucial allergen labelling can be fatal to a consumer, but will also effect brand standards and could result in fines and litigation – all leading to a loss in revenue.
+Failing to adhere to crucial allergen labelling can be fatal to a consumer, but will also affect brand standards and could result in fines and litigation – all leading to a loss in revenue.

 At Ideagen, we have seen an increase in smaller scale retailers implementing simpler Health and Safety systems to assist in managing all elements of their day-to-day operations.
 I have seen some great examples of allergen-considered factory and store segregation during my time in the food industry, including colour coding (including the PPE used), deep cleaning, ingredient isolation, and air flow management.